 No straws provided shall be wrapped in plastic.

-▶ Compostable food-service-ware may go into food scraps or garbage bins (never in the recycling bin).
+▶ Compostable food-service-ware should be dispose of in the garbage (never in the recycling bin).

 ▶ For a list of compostable products and manufacturers click here.

 ▶For a list of local vendors, providing certified compostable foodware click here.

 ▶ For questions contact Public Works & Utilities at 768-3131.

 The City of Watsonville is committed to supporting businesses with these upcoming changes.
 Our team is readily available to answer your questions, provide clarification, and offer ongoing support.
 We thank your business for your cooperation with this information.

 ▶ Prohibited use or distribution of small (less than 12 ounces) plastic bottles of personal care products, unless specifically requested for disability or other special needs.

 ▶ Required use of bulk dispensers for personal care products.
 To see the full ordinance click here.